comsci-uwc-isak/unit-1-project-Nitieii/README.md

  1. A car can be deleted from the database
  1. The installation is ***simple-> one step process***
- 1. A summery (total/average distance traveled)can be generated for a particular car 1.Trips can be recorded and stored for an existing car.
+ 1. A summery (total/average distance traveled)can be generated for a particular car
+ 1. Trips can be recorded and stored for an existing car.
  1. A basic detabase system is implemented.
  1. A basic backup functionallity is available.